MariannaAtPlay/Take-A-Moment/README.md

 # Take-A-Moment

 Chrome browser extension that utilizes React, Redux and react-chrome-redux libraries to create a tool to remind the user to take breaks.
 It persists across extension instances and utilizes both a browser action and a content script.
-Built in 3 days.

 Gratitude and credit for the inspiration and helpful examples goes to Tyler Shaddix at https://github.com/tshaddix/react-chrome-redux-examples